-It is the third highest peak in Karnataka.
-Thus, it bound to be slightly challenging.
+It is the third-highest peak in Karnataka.
+Thus, it is bound to be slightly challenging.
 The trek unfurls lush green landscapes and beautiful meadows all along.
 You will cross nearly a dozen streams.
 Kudremukh National Park serves as the base camp.

-The trek begins on taking a jeep from Balegal to Mullodi.
+The trek begins by taking a jeep from Balegal to Mullodi.
 As you tread forward on foot, you begin to move towards the forest area where you are greeted by many streams.
 Upon reaching Lobo House, a famous landmark, the trail will ascend towards the peak.
-You will cross rainforests, waterfalls and head uphill to finally reach the Kudremukh Waterfall.
+You will cross rainforests and waterfalls and head uphill to finally get the Kudremukh Waterfall.
 Camping is not allowed at the peak as it is a reserved forest.
-Make sure you book the base camp in advance and take all the necessary forest permissions.
+Book the base camp in advance and take all the necessary forest permissions.

 Sightseeing at Kudremukh

 National Park: you must take a slight detour to look around the National Park.
-This wildlife reserve, believed to be the second largest in the state, encompasses the beautiful Somavati River with the purest water you could think of.
+This wildlife reserve, believed to be the second largest in the state, encompasses the beautiful Somavati River with the purest water.

-Kudremukh Waterfalls: These are the most refreshing waterfalls to encounter after a tiring hike.
-Soaring at maximum speed, they can be heard from a distance, as you trek upwards.
+Kudremukh Waterfalls: These are the most refreshing waterfalls after a tiring hike.
+Soaring at maximum speed, they can be heard from a distance as you trek upwards.

-Coffee farms: Coffee plantations are the key feature of Chikmagalur.
-You are bound to catch a good glimpse of them while trekking in this region and have a cup of freshly brewed coffee.
+Coffee farms: Coffee plantations are the critical feature of Chikmagalur.
+You will catch a good glimpse of them while trekking in this region and have a cup of freshly brewed coffee.

-Animal encounter: Whether you spot any major animal or not, you are sure to see deer and crabs along the way.
+Animal encounter: Whether you spot any major animal or not, you will surely see deer and crabs along the way.
 There might be a lot of leeches.
 To prevent this, you can put some salt or snuff powder into your socks.